Jake McCarthy Player Props: Diamondbacks vs. Phillies

-The Arizona Diamondbacks, including Jake McCarthy and his .375 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starter Ranger Suarez and the Philadelphia Phillies at Chase Field, Wednesday at 9:40 PM ET.
+Jake McCarthy -- with a slugging percentage of .406 in his past 10 games, including three extra-base hits -- will be in action for the Arizona Diamondbacks versus the Philadelphia Phillies, with Aaron Nola on the mound, on June 15 at 3:40 PM ET.

-In his most recent appearance, he went 1-for-4 with a triple against the Phillies.
+In his most recent game he had a one-hit showing (1-for-4) against the Phillies.

 Jake McCarthy Game Info & Props vs. the Phillies